 New laws and legislation have been brought in over the last 20 years to try and prevent miscarriages of justice in the UK.
 Wrongful conviction cases highlighted in the media have prompted the public to question just how safe and reliable our criminal justice system is and the powers that be have also raised concerns.

 1983 saw the introduction of The Police and Criminal Evidence Act (PACE) which restricted the amount of time police could question a suspect.
-All police interviews now have to be tape recorded so there could be no dispute over what was said by who at a later date.
-A move to try and prevent long interrogations and suspicion down the line with regards to the treatment of a suspect.
+All police interviews now have to be tape-recorded so there could be no dispute over what was said by who at a later date.
+A move to try and prevent long interrogations and suspicion down the line with regard to the treatment of a suspect.

-A further purpose of this act was to ensure the Crown Prosecution Service (CPS) and the police handed everything over to the defence before a trial began, trying to ensure full evidence is provided for a fair, open and transparent trial for any suspect.
-An independent body is now in place tasked with investigating miscarriages of justice in England, Wales and Northern Ireland, with Scotland operating its own version.
+A further purpose of this act was to ensure the Crown Prosecution Service (CPS) and the police handed everything over to the defense before a trial began, trying to ensure full evidence is provided for a fair, open, and transparent trial for any suspect.
+An independent body is now in place tasked with investigating miscarriages of justice in England, Wales, and Northern Ireland, with Scotland operating its own version.

-What has become clear with each new wrongful conviction case is that evidence from eyewitnesses and certified expert witnesses is all open to error, misinterpretation and manipulation.
-Forensic evidence is not immune from this process and while these processes are still relied upon within criminal court cases, mistakes will continue to be made.
+What has become clear with each new wrongful conviction case is that evidence from eyewitnesses and certified expert witnesses is all open to error, misinterpretation, and manipulation.
+Forensic evidence is not immune from this process and while these processes are still relied upon in criminal court cases, mistakes will continue to be made.